andreineculau/package-json-scripts/README.md

 Documentation is rather scarse, and hard to follow. e.g. npm-scripts https://github.com/npm/npm/blob/87629880a71baec352c1b5345bc29268d6212467/doc/misc/npm-scripts.md

+If package managers want to piggy back on npm's `package.json` then they should follow it ad-literam, or build consensus over a `package.json` standard i.e. make it npm-abstract.

 I am primarily interested in how the package managers treat git dependencies;
 see the [raison d'être](https://github.com/andreineculau/npm-publish-git#raison-dêtre) of https://github.com/andreineculau/npm-publish-git .